Skip to main content

 Volunteer at St. Joseph Medical Center

-Welcome and thank you for your interest in becoming a volunteer at PeaceHealth St. Joseph Medical Center.
-Volunteers are an integral part of a dedicated team devoted to the health and well being of our patients and guests.
+PeaceHealth St. Joseph Medical Center volunteers are an integral part of a dedicated team devoted to exceptional medicine and compassionate care.

 Become a Volunteer